Assertrex/Bronycenter/README.md

 Don't update it.
 Each update can have different database schema, and it just won't work without changes to the database.
 But not updating is also bad, as there are often security updates.
 Yes, I have no idea what I am doing.

+## Modifications
+### Custom CSS and JS
+In commit 108, there was added a possibility for using a custom CSS and JS files which can override styles from default CSS/JS files.
+They won't be ever overwritten by an update.
+To use them, simply create a new files:
+* **/public/resources/stylesheets/custom.css**
+* **/public/resources/scripts/custom.js**